 When an object is cognized by the eye we see the object (Figre 2-1).
 If it is pleasing to the eye we then want to look at the object as craving arises (Figure 2-2).
 The flow of information that is brought into the mind about the object becomes the taints.
+These are basically memory stored that can be retrieved.
 As we keep looking this gives rise to more craving and therefore this will give rise to more taints (Figure 2-3).
 Eventually we "lock on" or cling to the object with craving (Figure 2-4).
 How we cling to things were discussed in a previous post.

 The mind is hungry and is always looking to feed on the taints.
 If it is an unpleasant object we crave for that in a different way.
 This time we crave to get rid of it.
 This too will give rise to unpleasant thoughts.
 These are continuous influx of thoughts both pleasant and unpleasant.
 They can be also considered as food of mental volition that keeps feeding the mind.

 If you look into this in more detail using the mind works model you can see what really happens (Figure 3-5).
 When the eye meet the object, eye consciousness arises.
 Meeting of the eye, the object and the eye consciousness, the contact arises.
-Now this information appears to flow out of the senses toward the mind.
+Now this information appears to flow out of the senses into the mind. these are stored as memory of previous events.
+These can be triggered by new information coming in and will add to the out flow of thoughts.
+This may keep the attention on the object you desire causing more information and memories stored for future use.
 This may be why some scholars interpret that taints flow out.
-The sensory information flow out of the senses.
-However the resulting thoughts or cognitive series flow into the mind (Figure 4 and 5).
+(Figure 5).

 In the first few cognitive series gives us information about the perception, feeling and previous memory about the object (Figure 3).
 How cognitive series work was discussed in detail in previous post called "Are we really "multi tasking"or is it just another sophisticated function of the mind?"